Carnegie Council For Ethics In International Affairs Inc

 How does Carnegie Council For Ethics In International Affairs Inc spend its money?

 Carnegie Council For Ethics In International Affairs Inc directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Carnegie Council For Ethics In International Affairs Inc tax-deductible?